Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Apply for a shorter term

 Lenders tend to offer lower interest rates for short-term loans.
-For example, SoFi provides the lowest personal loan rates on two-year loans, while rates for their seven-year loans can be more than 5% higher.
+For example, SoFi provides the lowest personal loan rates on two-year loans, while rates for its seven-year loans start at about four points higher.

 Apply with a federal credit union